Skip to content

 Exploring Heterogeneous Datasets from Across The Globe

-Using Edge, you can import a broad variety of data sources (e.g. video, image, text, table) and fuse them under a single taxonomy.
+Using conode, you can import a broad variety of data sources (e.g. video, image, text, table) and fuse them under a single taxonomy.
 In this workflow, we explore and then query the real-life traffic incidents in the AV sandbox dataset.

 Try Workflow